General music lesson Info

 It is school policy that there are no refunds on tuition for any reason.
 Please do not register unless you plan to attend class regularly.
 The music program is a year round school with the option to take 2 breaks in the summer.

-There is an annual yearly registration fee of $30.00.
+There is an annual yearly non-refundable fee of $40.00.
 We hope that each student will complete the year, but if a student should discontinue a class a 30-day notice is required.
 A WITHDRAWAL FORM must be filled out in the office by the 5th of the month to stop the next months payment.
 Any withdrawal forms completed after the 5th will be considered dated as the first of the next month.
 Monthly tuition is computed on the entire school year and is the same each month, including those shortened by Christmas holiday and Spring Break.

 PAYMENT OF TUITION